 Your filters and adjustments to predefined filters are remembered throughout the session (while you remain signed in), even if you navigate away from the page.
 You can permanently save filters as a named view of the list by choosing the icon in the filter pane.
 For more information, see List Views FAQ.
 Note that, unlike filters, search text is not remembered when you navigate away from a page and is not saved when you save a view.

 Is this the same as Advanced Filters and Limit Totals in Microsoft Dynamics NAV?

 Business Central builds upon these popular features and delivers a modern and highly usable experience for finding and analyzing your data.
 With more keyboard shortcuts and the introduction of search, Business Central surpasses the functionality provided in Dynamics NAV.

-Can I search and filter using the companion apps and Outlook AddIn?
+Can I search and filter using the companion apps and add-ins for Microsoft 365?

-On different display targets such as mobile devices or in Outlook, you can search in lists but cannot filter on individual fields in most cases.
+On different display targets, such as mobile devices or in Outlook, you can search in lists but can't filter on individual fields in most cases.
 In the Business Central app for Microsoft Teams, both search and filter are available on lists.

 How do I view how my search terms have been applied to fields in the list?